likelian/Lab_spring2022/README.md

     1. train_loss MAE: 3.41
     2. validation_loss MAE: 7.19

 7. train on 1/300 of the first 25(half) of the .pt files.
-Bad [results](https://github.com/likelian/Lab_spring2022/tree/main/results/EQ/first_half%2825pt%29).
-Somehow the output of in inference is 1. not 9 values.
+Bad [results](https://github.com/likelian/Lab_spring2022/tree/main/results/EQ/first_half%2825pt%29). ~~Somehow the output of in inference is 1. not 9 values.~~ fixed

 ```
 # an example of the overfitted training prediction. better than nothing.